 The Value of F. Earl Christy’s Illustrations

 There are more affordable options for collecting Christy's work, however.
-The “College Girls” postcards can be found more affordably, usually from $15-100 apiece.
-Small advertising posters and calendar images can be located for $50-200 or so.
+The “College Girls” postcards can be found more affordably, usually from $15 to $100 apiece.
+Small advertising posters and calendar images can be located for $50 to $200 or so.
 Magazine covers and sheet music can be best bets for tiful bargains.
-Watching online auctions can net one in the $5-20 range.
+Watching online auctions can net one in the $5 to $20 range.